cilium/cilium/Documentation/contributing.rst

        This step requires valid AWS credentials to be available via the environment variables ``AWS_ACCESS_KEY_ID`` and
        ``AWS_SECRET_ACCESS_KEY``.
 Ping in the ``#development`` channel on Slack if you have no access.
+It also requires the aws-cli tools to be installed.

 #.
 Build the container images and push them